-In much of the homeschooling advice you’ll hear, whether through personal conversations, online support groups, or some larger scale function such as a homeschooling convention, you’ll often hear that homeschooling is something you customize to your family’s personal needs.
+In much of the homeschooling advice you’ll hear, whether through personal conversations, online homeschool support groups, or some larger scale function such as a homeschooling convention, you’ll often hear that homeschooling is something you customize to your homeschooling family's personal needs.
 And there’s a reason for that.

-And then… life happens.
+And then … life happens.
 As much as we will all warn you about those days when not everything will work out perfectly, it will still hit you like a brick the first time it happens.
 You’ll wonder what went wrong.
 Like many parents, you’ll wonder where you missed the mark.
 And then you’ll start doing what we’ve all done at some point or another.
 Comparing yourself to other homeschoolers.

-Try to Avoid the Comparison Trap
+Avoid the Comparison Trap When Homeschooling

 Not only did Theodore Roosevelt say, “Comparison is the thief of joy,” but we can also find several Scriptures throughout the Bible that speak to the ill-effects of comparing ourselves with others.
 This was a problem with the Corinthian church, for whom the Holy Spirit gave Paul this admonition: “For we dare not make ourselves of the number, or compare ourselves with some that commend themselves: but they measuring themselves, and comparing themselves among themselves, are not wise.”
 (1 Corinthians 10:12)

 But perhaps Philippians 4:11-12 sums it up best when Paul says, “Not that I speak in respect of want: for I have learned, in whatsoever state I am, therewith to be content.
-I know both how to be abased, and I know how to abound: every where and in all things I am instructed to be full and to be hungry, both to abound and to suffer need.”
+I know both how to be abased, and I know how to abound: everywhere and in all things, I am instructed to be full and to be hungry, both to abound and to suffer need.”

 Stop the Comparison

 It’s easy for me to say, “Stop comparing yourselves with other homeschoolers”.
-But I’d like to take it step further and offer some practical solutions that can help you actually do that.
+But I’d like to take it a step further and offer some practical solutions that can help you actually do that.

 In this endeavor, there should be freedom, joy, faith, and spending quality family time together.
-There should be a love of learning instilled in your children that will last them for years to come.
+There should be a love of learning instilled in your homeschooled children that will last them for years to come.
 There should be grace for the bad days when they come – and they will come.
 And nothing feels better than knowing you don’t have to be Mary from down the street.
 Because you are YOU.
 And that is exactly what your child needs you to be!

 Get Your Focus Back

 Lots of movements these days, whether weight loss, fitness, or writing goals, seem to be saying something that can all be translated as “Focus on your why”.
 This means that, no matter what your undertaking, you must keep the reason ever before your eyes.
 Maybe you wanted to lose weight to stave off diabetes or heart disease.
-Maybe you have a writing goal so you can submit to a favorite publication.
+Maybe you have a writing goal so you can submit it to a favorite publication.
 Whatever your “why” is should bolster your determination when things look a little bleak.

 Another issue might be that you’re trying to keep a schedule that doesn’t work for your child’s internal clock.
-Contrary to what government schools deem necessary, your school day does not have to start promptly at 7 or 8 A.M.
+Contrary to what government school systems deem necessary, your school day does not have to start promptly at 7 or 8 A.M.
 My own daughter did so much better when I started letting her sleep until about 10 A.M.
 Then, when she was ready to get started, she was actually ready.
 And surprisingly enough, she would work harder and with more fervor than on those days when I made her get up just a short two hours earlier.

 There are lots of ways to evaluate your homeschooling routine.
 But the best place to start is whatever makes you the most nervous to think about.
 Whether that’s a subject, a practice, or something that’s focused on your own input, take a deep look at why it might not be working.
 Then look at alternative ways of doing that thing.
 You might be very surprised to find out how easy it is to turn things around!

-Include Thankfulness in Your Daily Routine
+Include Thankfulness in Your Daily Routine When Homeschooling

 Thankfulness often leads the way towards a happier life, and that can certainly work for your homeschooling days as well.
 If you’re finding that you often slip into the comparison trap, you might want to initiate a greater practice of thankfulness.
 Keeping it on your mind as often as possible is a great way to remember that you actually have tons of things to be thankful for, and it’s much easier to move through your day with that on your mind.

-You might even want to make “Thankfulness” a part of your calendar time with younger children.
+You might even want to make “Thankfulness” a part of your calendar time with pre-k children.
 This not only starts their day off wonderfully but can lead them towards the habit of a grateful heart for the rest of their lives.
 And they’ll always remember where it started.

 Don’t feel bad.
 We all have those moments where it’s tempting to wish our homeschool were just like someone that we think is doing a great job.
 But the truth is, you may not know how many struggles that person is going through at any given time either.
-They, themselves, may be looking to someone else, wishing they could be like them.
+They, themselves, maybe looking to someone else, wishing they could be like them.

 What’s even more sobering is the fact that there’s someone out there that’s likely comparing themselves with you!
-It could be a neighbor who’s always wanted to start homeschooling, but just can’t find the courage to do so.
-It might be a young first-year homeschooling mother from your co-op that admires any one of a million different things about your own homeschooling practice.
+It could be a neighbor who’s always wanted to start homeschooling but just can’t find the courage to do so.
+It might be a young first-year homeschooling mother from your homeschool co-op that admires any one of a million different things about your own homeschooling practice.